Ober Gatlinburg, Winter Magic & Gatlinburg’s Best Winter Excitement

 EXPLORE THE GREAT SMOKY CHRISTMAS ARTS AND CRAFTS SHOW

-Find unique, hand-crafted gifts at the annual Great Smoky Christmas Arts and Crafts Show presented by our country’s largest organization of independent artisans, The Gatlinburg Arts and Crafts Community.
+Find unique, hand-crafted gifts at the annual Great Smoky Christmas Arts and Crafts Show presented by the country’s largest organization of independent artisans, The Gatlinburg Arts and Crafts Community.
 These artisans are located along the 8-mile-long Arts and Craft Loop.

 Delight the people on your holiday list (or yourself!) with items like ceramic pitchers, stuffed bears, hand-woven baskets and quilts made with techniques that have been passed down for centuries.